 \subsection{$R_{\rm blend}$ versus galaxy properties}

-We first analyse the measured shifts in the ellipticities of detections when shearing their secondary galaxies.
-Figure \ref{fig:delta_e_1} presents the binned average $\delta \bm{e}$ of detection relative to the relevant parameters of the associated galaxy pair.
+We first analysed the measured shifts in the ellipticities of detections when shearing their secondary galaxies.
+Fig. \ref{fig:delta_e_1} presents the binned average $\delta \bm{e}$ of detection relative to the relevant parameters of the associated galaxy pair.
 The component $\delta e_{\times}$, at 45 degrees relative to the shear direction, is consistently observed to be zero on average over many pairs.
 Several forms of isotropy cancel the cross component:

-1. Isotropy of secondary galaxies.
-A secondary galaxy that is offset oriented with respect to the shear direction can introduce a cross component in the measured shape distortion, as the blob is not spin-2 symmetric.
+1. Isotropy of secondary galaxies:\ A secondary galaxy that is offset oriented with respect to the shear direction can introduce a cross component in the measured shape distortion, as the blob is not spin-2 symmetric.
 However, if the orientations of secondary galaxies are uniformly distributed, the average $\delta \bm{e}$ over many realisations reflects the response to effectively round secondary galaxies due to this random spinning, and the cross component vanishes.
-Since we always project shapes with respect to the shear direction, the relative polarisation angle between the primary and secondary galaxy can be assumed to be uniformly distributed, and hence should not affect the outcome on average.
+Since we always project shapes with respect to the shear direction, the relative polarisation angle between the primary and secondary galaxy can be assumed to be uniformly distributed and, hence, it should not affect the outcome on average.

-2. Isotropy of the shear field.
-Multiple secondary galaxies may exist around a single primary galaxy.
+2. Isotropy of the shear field: Multiple secondary galaxies may exist around a single primary galaxy.
 The measured shape responds to the combined shear from all surrounding secondaries.
 However, since these shears in our simulation are distributed randomly in direction, for each pair of interest, the shears of extra secondary galaxies contribute as noise over large samples.
 This applies to both components of $\delta \bm{e}$.

-3. Isotropy of primary galaxy orientations.
-Under the previous assumptions, the $\delta \bm{e}$ with respect to the secondary galaxy's shear signal is independent of the primary galaxy's intrinsic orientation, as the summed light of the two galaxies follows spin-2 symmetry.
-However, higher-order effects during the fitting process could break such symmetry, for example, when the centroid of the fitted profile is a free parameter.
+3. Isotropy of primary galaxy orientations:\ Under the previous assumptions, the $\delta \bm{e}$ value with respect to the secondary galaxy's shear signal is independent of the primary galaxy's intrinsic orientation, as the summed light of the two galaxies follows spin-2 symmetry.
+However, higher order effects during the fitting process could break such symmetry, for example, when the centroid of the fitted profile is a free parameter.
 These effects would still cancel and lead to $\langle \delta e_{\times} \rangle =0$ under the assumption that primary galaxies are randomly oriented.